figure-io/figure/README.md

 ## Usage

-To create a new figure layer,
+To create a new figure layer generator,

 ``` javascript
 var Figure = require( 'xfig-figure' );